BoolClub/ProjectCrusade/README.md

 When editing the world, be sure to distinguish between the Floor and Wall layers.
 The player collides with all tiles on the Wall layer.

 This creates two files: one for walls, and one for floors.
+###Adding lights to rooms
+Assuming you have a room .TMX file open in Tiled, create a new object layer titled "Lights."
+Then, draw a rectangle at the desired location.
+The upper-left-hand corner of this rectangle becomes the location of the point light.
+To change the properties of the light, add the following properties using the plus button in the properties panel:

+1. `brightness` - light brightness value
+2. `red` - red value between 0 and 1
+3. `green` - green value between 0 and 1
+4. `blue` - blue value between 0 and 1

 ###Adding/changing fonts (sorry if a bit complicated)